Saransh1650/Finora/README.md

-# Portfolio.AI
+# Finora

-Portfolio.AI is a modern iOS app for smart investment management, built with SwiftUI.
+Finora is a modern iOS app for smart investment management, built with SwiftUI.
 It leverages Supabase for backend services and integrates Google Gemini for AI-powered insights.

 ---